FranPrakash/FranPrakash/README.md

 ⚡ Fun fact: I have an identical twin sister, and we were born on different days!

-🎧 I love listening to podcasts, cooking up something delicious, and learning about the universe—especially black holes!
+🎧 I love listening to podcasts, cooking up something delicious, and learning about the universe.

 <!---
 FranPrakash/FranPrakash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.